hamin2006/Quiz-Maker---Robust/README.md

 fellow peers.
 ## User Story

-- As a user, I want to be able to create a quiz and add it to a list of quizzes
 - **As a user, I want to be able to add question(s) to a selected quiz**
 - **As a user, I want to be able to remove and edit questions in a quiz**
 - **As a user, I want to be able to view/list all the questions in a selected quiz**
 - **As a user, I want to be able to complete the quiz and view performance statistics**
-- **As a user, I want to have the option to save the state of the quiz(zes) that have been worked on to file**
+- **As a user, I want to have the option to save the state of the quiz that has been worked on to file**
-- **As a user, I want to have the option to load the state of previously saved quiz(zes) from file**
+- **As a user, I want to have the option to load the state of previously the saved quiz from file**
-- **As a user, I want to have access to multiple quizzes that can be saved and edited**